 - Address: Budapest, Kertész u.
 22, 1073 Hungary

 - Hours: Mon 8am-7pm | Sat 9am-5pm | Sun Closed

-The dough is cut in long stripes, applied on a wooden mold like a spiral, rolled in sugar, then baked.
-The sugar caramelizes, the dough is wonderfully soft, and while it’s still warm it’s rolled in cinnamon or walnut.
+The dough is cut into long stripes, applied on a wooden mold like a spiral, rolled in sugar, then baked.
+The sugar caramelizes, the dough is wonderfully soft, and while it’s still warm, it’s rolled in cinnamon or walnut.
 It’s heavenly!
 Make sure to avoid the modern version stuffed with ice cream or Nutella.